 You must meet the minimum education and experience qualifications for an assignment.
 In order to increase chances of qualifying, applicants should continue to gain relevant experience as they move through the application process.
 This strengthens skills and demonstrates a continued commitment to Peace Corps.
 We recommend you submit your application as early as possible so we can match your skills to openings as they become available.
-Plan ahead and apply one year in advance of your target departure date.
 To be eligible for Peace Corps service, you must be at least 18 years of age and a U.S. citizen.

 The following skill sets help to strengthen your qualifications for Peace Corps service:

 If you have one of the skill combinations above, or would like more information on requirements or ideas on how to strengthen your application for Peace Corps service, call 855.855.1961 to talk with a recruiter.

 What are the minimum requirements for the following programs?

 If you do not have a specialized degree, you may qualify with a bachelor's degree in any discipline paired with the experience listed below:

 - 3–6 months of full-time experience with a large-scale commercial or family-run business involving vegetable gardening, farming, nursery work, tree planting and care, urban forestry, or fisheries work.

 - English Teaching